oforiwaasam/oforiwaasam/README.md

 - 👋 Hi, I’m @oforiwaasam
 - 👀 I’m interested in AI/ML and Data Analytics.
-- 🌱 I’m currently learning AI/ML with CorrelationOne.
+- 🌱 I’m currently learning AI/ML with CorrelationOne and doing a Tech Developer Internship with SEO.
 - 💞️ I’m looking to collaborate on any cool CS projects.
 - 📫 You can reach me via los2119@columbia.edu